Electronic cigarette: Environmental impact

 Compared to traditional cigarettes, reusable e-cigarettes do not create waste and potential litter from every use in the form of discarded cigarette butts.
 Traditional cigarettes tend to end up in the ocean where they cause pollution, though once discarded they undergo biodegradation and photodegradation.

+A 2025 review in Nicotine & Tobacco Research concluded that the chemical, metallic and electrical composition of e-cigarettes could qualify them as hazardous and electronic waste, and recommended clear, enforceable disposal and recycling requirements, including manufacturer responsibility and consumer-facing recycling information, in jurisdictions where e-cigarettes are legally sold.

 E-cigarettes that are not reusable contribute to the problem of electronic waste, which can create a hazard for people and other organisms.
 If improperly disposed of, they can release heavy metals, nicotine, and other chemicals from batteries and unused e-liquid.
+A 2024 open-access study in Science of the Total Environment that dismantled nine popular disposable vapes reported a complex mix of plastics and metals, including toxic or potentially toxic elements such as lead and mercury, which the authors noted could pose environmental hazards through leaching after littering or landfilling.
 A July 2018–April 2019 garbology study found e-cigarette products composed 19% of the waste from all traditional and electronic tobacco and cannabis products collected at 12 public high schools in Northern California.